rohan492/monk-backend/README.md

   - Total Discount (Combination): `33 + 30 = 63`
   - Final Price: `330 - 63 = 267`

-**Note**: The combination of discounts is calculated by adding up the individual discounts from different coupon types, yielding the maximum possible total discount for the cart.

-### Cases Not Handled (Limitations)

-#### 1. Duplicate Product Entries in the Cart
-- **Description**: If the cart contains duplicate entries for the same product, the system will not consolidate them automatically.
-- **Example**:
-  - Cart:
-    ```json
-    {
-        "items": [
-            { "product_id": 1, "quantity": 6, "price": 50 },
-            { "product_id": 1, "quantity": 7, "price": 50 }
-        ]
-    }
-    ```
-  - Issue: The system treats them as separate items, potentially miscalculating discounts.
-  - Recommendation: Input validation should consolidate such entries.

-#### 2. Coupon Stacking
+#### 5. Coupon Stacking
-- **Description**: The API does not support combining discounts from multiple coupon types for the same cart.
+- **Description**: The API supports combining discounts from multiple coupon types for the same cart, maximizing the total discount benefit for the customer.
 - **Example**:
   - Coupons:
     - Cart-Wise: